 - such additional training, if any, as may be appropriate in the circumstances of that case.

-Where First Aiders have been identified as required in a workplace, they must gain a certificate of competence from a training organisation that has been approved by HSE.
+Where First Aiders have been identified as required in a workplace, they must gain a certificate of competence from a training organisation that has be deemed 'best suitable for their needs'.
 Courses last for at least 18 hours of training, usually held over 3 days or spread over several weeks.
 First Aid at Work certificates are valid for 3 years.
 Requalification courses are of at least 12 hours training and are normally held over 2 days.

-Overseas First Aid at Work certificates are only valid if they have been issued by an HSE approved organisation in mainland Britain.
+Overseas First Aid at Work certificates are only valid if they have been issued by an organisation 'deemed suitable' in mainland Britain.
 If a certificate has been issued by or in another country then that certificate will not be valid in mainland Britain.

 First Aiders and Legal Action

 It is very unlikely that any action would be taken against a first aider who was using the first aid training they have received.
 It is recommended that legal advice or advice from your employer’s insurance brokers is sought on whether Employer policies cover First Aiders’ liability.

 To keep current with the latest First Aid legislation and information we recommend that you refer to the following organisations: